open-feature/community/config/README.md

 # Community Configuration

 As handling permissions, assignments, etc. gets more and more complicated, the bigger a community gets, we decided to opt-in for a GitOps approach for community management.

 We are using [Peribolos](https://docs.prow.k8s.io/docs/components/cli-tools/peribolos/) which is developed and maintained by Kubernetes.
 They actively use it to manage their own communities, see [kubernetes/org](https://github.com/kubernetes/org).

-To reduce efforts and duplication we decided to adapt the generation apporach to our needs.
+To reduce efforts and duplication we decided to adapt the generation approach to our needs.

 ## Overview